Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about lymphoma sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Timothy Fenske, M.D., M.S. is a hematologist and medical oncologist at Froedert Hospital/Medical College of Wisconsin.
-Learn more about him here
+Learn more about him here.

 Alison Channon has nearly a decade of experience writing about chronic health conditions, mental health, and women's health.
-Learn more about her here
+Learn more about her here.

 Related Articles